 Check out the Hyde Park Herald's article on the Stallions HERE.

-The Board of Trustees of Akiba-Schechter Jewish Day School is pleased to announce the appointment of Dr. Eliezer Jones as Head of School commencing with the 2017-2018 school year.
+The Board of Directors of Akiba-Schechter Jewish Day School is pleased to announce the appointment of Dr. Eliezer Jones as Head of School commencing with the 2017-2018 school year.
 Dr. Jones's selection is a result of the unanimous decision of the Board and enthusiastic support from the Head of School Search Committee, current Principal Miriam Schiller, the faculty, and all our school's stakeholders.

 Dr. Jones is currently General Studies Principal of Valley Torah High School (VTHS) in Valley Village, California.
 He also currently assists EMEK Hebrew Academy (K-8, Sherman Oak, CA) as an educational consultant.
 Dr. Jones is a sought-after speaker and recognized innovator in Jewish education; most recently he was selected to join the HaKaveret: JEIC Team Challenge focused on developing multiple innovative and engaging models for delivering Judaic education in Jewish day schools.